Marker Logo

 Topics.
 This historical marker is listed in these topic lists: Notable EventsNotable PlacesScience & Medicine.
 A significant historical date for this entry is December 6, 1882.

 Location.
-33° 33.282′ N, 81° 43.543′ W. Marker is in Aiken, South Carolina, in Aiken County.
-Marker can be reached from Newberry St SW near New Lane SW.
+This marker has been replaced by another marker nearby.
+It was located near 33° 33.282′ N, 81° 43.543′ W. Marker was in Aiken, South Carolina, in Aiken County.
+It could be reached from Newberry St SW near New Lane SW.
 Marker is on the Grounds of Aiken County Museum.
 Touch for map.
-Marker is at or near this postal address: 433 Newberry St SW, Aiken SC 29801, United States of America.
+Marker was at or near this postal address: 433 Newberry St SW, Aiken SC 29801, United States of America.
 Touch for directions.

 Transit Of Venus Observatory Structure, 1882 Marker, seen on front left upright image.
 Click for full size.